With competition for top talent at an all-time high, you probably know that diversity hiring is one of the best ways to expand your candidate pool.

 Include veterans as part of your diversity hiring initiatives and implement specialized training on how to understand military experience and relate to veterans with your recruiting team.

 SeekOut’s diversity search filters include a specific filter for identifying candidates with a U.S. military background.
-Again, you can sign up for a free, 14-day free trial of SeekOut with no obligations here.
+Again, you can request a free, 14-day free trial of SeekOut with no obligations here.

 Now it’s your turn: